Fireman42/Guesser/README.md

 # guesser

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to help me expirement in clojure.

 ## Usage